MS01.01.01 - Box 04 - Folder 01 - General Correspondence, 1987 January - August

 Although Mr. Robinson has had some association with artists such as Alma Thomas, Lois Jones, and James Porter, he has pursued his career in relative isolation.
 In the last fifteen years he has not had much contact with other artists.
 This presents me with a dilemma as he has absented himself from the art "scene", while continuing to produce works which are highly evocative of contemporary life in the District from the 1940's through the late 1970's.
 (I have chosen to investigatehis portraiture, and in doing so have encountered numerous genre scenes of black family life over the course of three generations.)

-I was familiar with ost of the good scholarly literature on Afro-American art, including your work, but feel that it would be very helpful if I could meet with you and discuss some of the basics pertaining to the visual arts in the District (and nationally), especially the contributions of Afro Americans.
+I was familiar with most of the good scholarly literature on Afro-American art, including your work, but feel that it would be very helpful if I could meet with you and discuss some of the basics pertaining to the visual arts in the District (and nationally), especially the contributions of Afro Americans.

 It is easiest to reach me at home by phone or letter.
 My number is (703) 476-4035, and I am usually in on most evenings.

-Last edit about 3 years ago by Dormilona
+Last edit 3 months ago by e.rose.04

 4